Wire Rope Isolators

 The compact wire rope isolator is smaller than a traditional wire rope and can absorb shock and vibration in small spaces.
 Single point mounting offers flexibility for integration into existing products.

-With versatile mounting options, crimping patterns, and size variation, helical isolator products can help your systems meet all requirements for industrial, defense, and commercial uses.
-ITT Enidine Inc. has a commitment to quality and all products meet the industry standards of DEF-STND 0755, MIL-STD-810, BV43-44, MIL-STD-167, STANAG-042, MIL-S-901, and MIL-E-5400.
+With versatile mounting options, crimping patterns, and size variation, helical isolator products may help your systems meet all requirements for industrial, defense, and commercial uses.
+ITT Enidine Inc. has a commitment to quality and all products are capable of the industry standards DEF-STND 0755, MIL-STD-810, BV43-44, MIL-STD-167, STANAG-042, MIL-S-901, and MIL-E-5400.

 Both compact wire rope isolators and wire rope isolators can be used on galley components where motors and fans produce vibrations onto surrounding structures.
 They can also be used to control vibration and thermal expansion.

 WRI are naturally well suited for shock isolaton.
 Elastomeric parts can be specifically designed for severe shock and perform very well.

 Elastomers are more flexible in creating custom isolator performance in multi axis systems.
 The WRI can also be wound differently to customize stiffness.

 Describes the dissipation of energy with time or displacement.
 There are many common types of damping; viscous damping (orifice in a hydraulic shock absorber), hysteretic damping (occurs in an elastomeric isolator), and coulomb damping (as in a wire rope isolator).

 The difference between a 200, 400, 600, and 800 index number has relative meaning within a series.
 The larger the number the taller the isolator but the lower the isolator stiffness.